jedisct1/libsodium-doc/internals/README.md

 * However, symbols that will eventually be removed can be tagged with GCC's `deprecated` attribute.
 They can also be removed from minimal builds.
 * A data structure must considered opaque from an application perspective, and a structure size cannot change if that size was previously exposed as a constant.
 Structures whose size are subject to changes must only expose their size through a function.

-Any major change to the library should be tested with popular bindings, especially those building their own copy of the library.
+Any major change to the library should be tested for compatibility with popular bindings, especially those recompiling a copy of the library.